WalletScrutiny/WalletScrutinyCom/_android/com.cryptology.android.md

 We visited the [site](https://cryptology.com/) and it looks like a cryptocurrency exchange.
 In the main page, it is described as:

-> **Secure & Regulated**
+> **Secure & Regulated**<br>
-> Authorized to provide fiat to digital asset exchange services by the Financial Investigations Unit.
+  Authorized to provide fiat to digital asset exchange services by the Financial Investigations Unit.

 ### Terms and Conditions